sfu-natlang/glm-parser/README.md

     python glm_parser.py -i 5 -p ~/data/glm-parser-data/penn-wsj-deps/ --train=wsj_0[0-2][0-9][0-9].mrg.3.pa.gs.tab --test=wsj_2[3-4][0-9][0-9].mrg.3.pa.gs.tab -d 05-11-2015 -a --learner=average_perceptron --fgen=english_1st_fgen --parser=ceisner --config=config/penn2malt.txt

 In this example we are doing 5 iterations of training `-i 5` and training and testing on all files that match the given regular expressions, in this case section 2 and sections 23, 24 of the Penn WSJ data, respectively.
+`--train` and `--test` accepts a regular expression, indicating which files to train and test on.
+The program will crawl through the directory given with the `-p` argument to find all files that match the regular expression.
 `-a` turns on time accounting.
 `-d prefix` dumps the weight vector for each iteration as `prefix_Iter_i.db` for each iteration `i`.
 The data for training is in the directory after `-p`.
 The rest of the arguments load the actual filenames in `learn` and `feature` and `parser` respectively in order to configure the learning method, the feature generator and the parser which is used to find the argmax tree for each sentence.
-`config` loads the config file for reading the data.
+`--config` loads the config file for reading the data.

 The training progress and the result on the testing section is saved to `glm_parser.log`